Interviews

 I knew this was my calling because I know you can create the future you want if you learn how to communicate the value you bring and how you are different.
 The world has changed with the rise of the internet.

 I work with individuals, entrepreneurs, and freelancers who understand that people perceive them in a certain way, which creates an online reputation.
-I help them control it by helping them create a personal brand
+I help them control it by helping them create a personal brand.

 It’s not the simplest of processes, particularly when you are trying to do it yourself.
 I run strategy sessions that are often one-on-one.
 I might be working on mindset or communication, while other time we might be analyzing the market and looking at how my client’s skills give them a positioning advantage over the competition.
 I also run group courses helping people in the process of creating a personal brand.
 Finally, I often take part in public speaking events and podcast interviews.

-It’s for freelancers or experts that have vast expertise but feel unsure about self-protection.
+It’s for freelancers or experts who have vast expertise but feel unsure about self-protection.
 It’s for anyone who wants to learn basic principles of how to control and communicate your personal brand.
 Once we lay the foundations, we look at how to optimize and use LinkedIn to leverage personal brand for professional success.

 I teach about LinkedIn because this professional platform is the easiest and most efficient place to start controlling your professional online presence.
 When you use LinkedIn strategically to communicate your personal brand value and positioning, you can see offline results faster than on any other social platform.